Is Blogging Dead When Compared to YouTube, Tiktok and More?

 For most topics focusing on search, YouTube and perhaps one other social media outlet is required for blogging success.
 Depending on your audience will determine where you spend the most time.
 Some topics it makes more sense to focus on YouTube with a blog as a secondary traffic source.

-Other websites it may be Pinterest or Facebook and your blog.
+Other website topics it may be Pinterest, Facebook and running paid ads to an email list.
 Again, know your topic and go where your audience is.

 Don’t pay attention too much to search volume